 I also spent over ten years editing and writing for general interest newspapers and magazines, and have vast experience creating and writing for nationally recognized blogs and websites (such as Microsoft, AOL, and E!
 Online).

-From 2009 until I shut it down in 2014 in order to write my novel, Everywhere She’s Not, my personal blog did 300,000 unique views a month.
+From 2009 until I shut it down in 2014 in order to write my novel Everywhere She’s Not, my personal blog did 300,000 unique views a month.
 I funded the publication of ESN through a Kickstarter campaign for which more money was raised ($33,400) than had ever been raised on Kickstarter for a debut novel.

 With preeminent authority on American English and renowned wordsmith Richard Lederer, I co-authored Comma Sense: A FUN-damental Guide to Punctuation (St. Martin’s, 2007).